peteroupc/peteroupc.github.io/randomfunc.md

 > 1. The idiom `min(RNDINTRANGE(1, 6), RNDINTRANGE(1, 6))` takes the lowest of two six-sided die results (strategy 4).
 Due to this approach, 1 is more likely to occur than 6.
 > 2. The idiom `RNDINTRANGE(1, 6) + RNDINTRANGE(1, 6)` takes the result of two six-sided dice (see also "[**Dice**](#Dice)") (strategy 7).
 > 3. A **binomial distribution** models the sum of `n` numbers each generated by `ZeroOrOne(px,py)` (strategy 7) (see "[**Binomial Distribution**](#Binomial_Distribution)").
-> 4. **Clamped random numbers.**  These are one example of transformed random numbers.
-To generate a clamped random number, generate a number at random as usual, then&mdash;
+> 4. **Clamped random variates.**  These are one example of transformed random variates.
+To generate a clamped random variate, generate a number at random as usual, then&mdash;
 >     - if that number is less than a minimum threshold, use the minimum threshold instead (_left-censoring_), and/or
 >     - if that number is greater than a maximum threshold, use the maximum threshold instead (_right-censoring_).
 >
->     An example of a clamped random number is `min(200, RNDINT(255))`.
+>     An example of a clamped random variate is `min(200, RNDINT(255))`.
 > 5. A **compound Poisson distribution** models the sum of _n_ numbers each chosen at random in the same way, where _n_ follows a [**Poisson distribution**](#Poisson_Distribution) (e.g., `n = PoissonInt(10, 1)` for an average of 10 numbers) (strategy 7, sum).
 > 6. A **P&oacute;lya&ndash;Aeppli distribution** is a compound Poisson distribution in which the numbers are generated by `NegativeBinomial(1, 1-p)+1` for a fixed `p`.